These homemade oatmeal raisin cookies are thick, chewy, and easy to make. These cookies have a soft and chewy center and are crisp around the edges.

 - Line cookie sheets with silicone mats or parchment paper.

 - Beat together the room temperature butter and the granulated and brown sugars.

 - Add in the egg, vanilla, and molasses.
 Beat until combined.

 - Sprinkle the baking soda, ground cinnamon, and salt into the bowl.

 - Spoon and level the flour before adding to the bowl.*

 - Add the oats and beat until well combined.

 - Stir in the raisins.

-- Use a cookie scoop or roll 1.5 tbsp of cookie dough into a ball.
+- Use a cookie scoop or roll 1.5 tablespoon of cookie dough into a ball.